 You’ve probably heard the name Linux.
 You probably thought it was some obscure computer software used by mega technology geeks from their basements, full of home-built computers where they create new video games to share with their friends.
-Surely, you never thought you would ever need to know any more about it.
+Surely, you never thought you would ever need Linux training in your professional career.
 All of this might have been true at one time, but the Linux tide is taking a new turn, out of the basement and into the light of day, now being recognized as a legitimate computer operating system being used more and more in business.

 Today, Linux is becoming the OS of choice, gaining on Windows.
 The choice of which to use will depend on how a company operates and what